Recreational Skating

 Not allowed during Recreational Skating:

-• General horseplay, fighting, or deliberate interference with other skaters.
+• Horseplay, fighting, or deliberate interference with other skaters.

 • Tag or games.